Silverbullet069/til/llm/prompt-engineering.md

 #### 3c: Automatic CoT Prompting

 _TL;DR:_ Auto generate the demonstrations including reasoning steps using Zero-shot CoT with simple heuristics (length of questions, number of steps, ...) as diverse as possible.
-Then put all of the demonstrations plus another Zero-shot CoT for the _input data_ through LLM.
+Then put all of the demonstrations plus another Zero-shot CoT for the context through LLM.

 ![auto-cot prompting from Zhang et al (2022)](auto-cot.png)

 ### 4. Meta Prompting

-**Definition:** Proposed by [Zhang et al., 2024](https://arxiv.org/abs/2311.11482), Meta Prompting is a prompting technique that focuses on writing structure-oriented _instructions_ prompt element, as opposed to writing content-driven _context_ prompt element which few-shot prompting emphasizes.
+**Definition:** Proposed by [Zhang et al., 2024](https://arxiv.org/abs/2311.11482), Meta Prompting is a prompting technique that focuses on writing structure-oriented instructions prompt element, as opposed to writing content-driven context prompt element which few-shot prompting emphasizes.
 It can be viewed as an increment of **Zero-shot Prompting**.

 **Pros:**